-There are several options for treatment of depression in Pennsylvania, including:
+There are several options for the treatment of depression in Pennsylvania, including:

-Medication: Antidepressant medications, such as selective serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants, are commonly prescribed to treat depression.
-These medications work by altering levels of certain neurotransmitters in the brain, which can help improve mood.
+Common medications include selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs).
+These medications work by increasing the levels of serotonin and norepinephrine in the brain, which can improve mood and reduce feelings of depression.

 Psychotherapy: Cognitive Behavioral Therapy (CBT) is a type of talk therapy that can be effective in treating depression.
 It helps individuals identify and change negative thought patterns and beliefs that may be contributing to their depression.
 Other forms of psychotherapy like Interpersonal therapy, Mindfulness-based therapy, and Psychodynamic therapy are also used.

 Electroconvulsive therapy (ECT): ECT is a medical treatment that involves the application of electric currents to the brain to induce a seizure.
 ECT is usually used as a last resort for patients who do not respond to other forms of treatment.